 What Are the Costs of Creation of a Personal Injury Compensation Protection Trust?

 The costs of setting up a trust are generally between £700 plus VAT, for our own clients and about £1000 plus VAT if we have not handled the injury claim through some organisations charge more.

 If you feel you require further information please ask.

-The law stated here is at June 2007
+The law stated here is in June 2007

 Speak to Salmons Solicitors For Advice and more Information